paritytech/polkadot/roadmap/implementors-guide/guide.md

 * `schedule_para_cleanup(ParaId)`: schedule a para to be cleaned up at the next session.
 * `schedule_code_upgrade(ParaId, ValidationCode, expected_at: BlockNumber)`: Schedule a future code upgrade of the given parachain, to be applied after inclusion of a block of the same parachain executed in the context of a relay-chain block with number >= `expected_at`.
 * `note_new_head(ParaId, HeadData, BlockNumber)`: note that a para has progressed to a new head, where the new head was executed in the context of a relay-chain block with given number.
 This will apply pending code upgrades based on the block number provided.
 * `validation_code_at(ParaId, at: BlockNumber, assume_intermediate: Option<BlockNumber>)`: Fetches the validation code to be used when validating a block in the context of the given relay-chain height.
 A second block number parameter may be used to tell the lookup to proceed as if an intermediate parablock has been included at the given relay-chain height.
 This may return past, current, or (with certain choices of `assume_intermediate`) future code. `assume_intermediate`, if provided, must be before `at`.
-If `at` is not within `config.acceptance_period` of the current block number, this will return `None`.
+If the validation code has been pruned, this will return `None`.

 #### Finalization